 What Are Non-Concessional Contributions?

 Non-concessional contributions are voluntary contributions made to super using money from your bank account.
 These contributions are designed purely to increase your super balance.
-You are unable to claim a tax deduction for non-concessional contributions and they will not directly reduce your personal income tax.
+Non-concessional contributions do not provide you with a tax deduction and they will not directly reduce your personal income tax.

 Related article: What are Non-Concessional Contributions

 To make salary sacrifice contributions, you will need to get in touch with your employer or the payroll office at your place of business.
 You will need to notify them of how much you would like to salary sacrifice into super and which super fund you would like the contributions directed to.
 They should have your super fund details on file, as they will be already making SG contributions to it.

 Personal concessional contributions and non-concessional contributions are made from your personal bank account into your super fund.
 To claim a tax deduction for a personal concessional contribution, you will need to notify your super fund of your intention to claim a tax deduction, otherwise it will simply be recorded as a non-concessional contribution.
 You should also not transfer any part of your super balance to another super fund prior to receiving acknowledgment from your fund of your intention to claim a tax deduction, otherwise you risk not being able to claim a tax deduction.

 Benefits of Voluntary Contributions

 The main benefit of making voluntary super contributions is that you are investing more in the tax-effective superannuation environment, where investment earnings are taxed at a maximum of 15%.
 The compounded benefit of this concessional tax treatment can give you a higher balance in retirement and therefore a higher retirement income.
 Making voluntary super contributions can also help cover the insurance premium costs of any insurances owned within your super account.